12000 Family-Based Safety Services (FBSS)

 12210 Constitutional Requirements for Family-Based Safety Services

-During all visits in FBSS cases, including the joint visit when the case is being transferred to FBSS, the caseworker must follow the constitutional requirements related to:
+During all visits in Family-Based Safety Services (FBSS) cases, including the joint visit when the case is being transferred to FBSS, the caseworker must follow the constitutional requirements related to:

-• Conducting a visual examination of a child in the home.
+- Conducting a visual examination of a child.

-Within 24 hours of the visit, the FBSS caseworker documents in IMPACT whether the parent granted or denied consent for any of the actions listed above.
+Within 24 hours of the visit, the FBSS caseworker includes whether consent was granted or denied for the actions listed above in the documentation of the face-to-face contact in IMPACT.

 12211 Consent to Enter and Remain in a Family's Home